-Preparing For 'Iftar'
+Preparing for 'Iftar'

-While life and work during daylight hours tends to slow down during Ramazan, the opposite is true for the ladies in the kitchen.
+While life and work during daylight hours tend to slow down during Ramazan, the opposite is true for the ladies in the kitchen.
 Preparing for the evening meal is an all-day affair that begins with shopping.

 During Ramazan, most cooks return to their roots and go for traditional Turkish favorites as well as preparing the standard fare that's expected to be part of every "iftar" table.